Find Grad Schools

 28 Yearly Graduations

 The 11th most popular school in the country for nutrition sciences majors who are seeking their master's degree is University of Central Oklahoma.
 Each year, around 14,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $7,284 per year, while in-state graduate students, on average, pay $7,626 per year.
+The average in-state tuition for full-time undergraduates is $7,026 per year, while in-state graduate students, on average, pay $7,356 per year.
 During the most recent year for which we have data, 28 people received their master's degree in nutrition sciences from UCO.
-Of these students, 67% were women and 6% were members of underrepresented racial-ethnic groups.
+About 94% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #13